Designed Tiles: Establishing Designed Tiles

 Ambellan said that they started with five to eight employees, mostly artists, and later had eight to ten staff.
 By hiring a manager, Ambellan could return to his sculpting.
 Staff could be laid off, collect unemployment insurance while making their own art, then return to the studio for another stint.

 The Ambellans invited friends to tile-painting parties.
-At least one such friend, Manhattanite Carol Janeway, embarked in late 1941 on a career of hand-decorating tile in underglaze.
+At least one such friend, Manhattanite Carol Janeway, embarked in late 1941 on a career of hand-decorating tiles in underglaze.
 The story of the Designed Tiles studio and its international staff was circulated nationwide in a 1946 news article syndicated by the Associated Press.

 By 1958 the studio's address was listed at 324 West 26th Street in the Industrial Directory of New York State.